mgurzixo/flashota/README.md

 For that I needed to setup bluetooth on Ubuntu, and create a serial communication.
 I installed a cheap bluetooth dongle which was hopefully recognised, and wired the HC-05 to the arduino as explained.

 Bluetooth serial communication under Linux is not so simple, but following [this tuto](https://gist.github.com/0/c73e2557d875446b9603) worked well.
-It involves discovering and pairing using bluetoothctl, then creating a device using rfcomm.
+It involves discovering and pairing using `bluetoothctl`, then creating a device using `rfcomm`.

 I reprogrammed the HC-05 by following [this tuto](https://www.buildlog.net/blog/2017/10/using-the-hc-05-bluetooth-module/) (Do not forget to use CR+LF for line ends, and use UPPERCASE commands!)
 So that STATE mimicks the DTR line by going low when the connections is established.
 Here is the [list of AT commands](https://wiki.iteadstudio.com/Serial_Port_Bluetooth_Module_(Master/Slave)_:_HC-05).